LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

 If the primary deficit ($g_t - \tau_t L_t$) did not respond to the level of inherited debt $b_{t-1}^g$, the debt dynamics could be explosive and violate the Ponzi condition.
 For example, for high debt or high $g_t$, taxes must be increased to generate a surplus.
 In this sense, the dependence of the surplus on the debt is crucial.
 This implies that, with incomplete markets, the statements $C_{t} = F^C(g_{t})$ and $\tau_{t} = F^\tau(g_{t})$ are no longer true.
 The allocations $C_t$ and $\tau_t$ must also depend on the level of outstanding debt, $b_{t-1}^g$.

 In outline, with incomplete markets it is never possible to get rid of bonds as a tracking measure for each period.
 The constraint of the Ramsey problem always includes $b_{t}^g$.
 In the paper by Aiyagari, Marcet, Sargent and Seppälä (2002), they emphasize that a standard Bellman equation cannot be applied because the policy at $t$ is not a time-invariant function of the "natural" state variables ($g_t, b_{t-1}^g$).
 This is due to the complex, forward-looking nature of the implementability constraints.

-However, Aiyagari et al. (2002) show that the problem *can* be made recursive by adding the cumulative Lagrange multiplier $\psi_{t-1}$ as a state variable.
+However, Aiyagari et al. (2002) also show that the problem *can* be made recursive by adding the cumulative Lagrange multiplier as a state variable.
 The resulting optimal policy is *still* a Ramsey plan (assuming full commitment) and is time-inconsistent if that commitment is not assumed.
 The authors explicitly assume commitment to the Ramsey plan to focus on the effect of incomplete markets.
-#### Risk Sharing with Participation Constraints

 Let's maintain a two-agent setup and rational expectations.
 The two agents with same utility functions but different endowments.
 Then, the CE with complete markets would be the Pareto-optimal allocation given by the [[Welfare Economics and Existence of An Equilibrium for a Competitive Economy|Negishi problem]]: